tuhh-softsec/LLMSecEval/Code Generation/README.md

    2. Multi Prompt
       + Sends multiple completion requests to the Codex or GPT-3 API sequentially and stores the results in generated source files
       + uses the parameters from the [environment file](/Code%20Generation/src/environments/environment.ts)
-      + The input is uploaded as a zip archive containing .json files, exact json format see below
+      + The input is uploaded as a JSON file containing an array of prompts.
+Exact format of the
       + The *Generate* button starts the sequential handling of the requests
       + After the generation is done (currently only visible in the developer console of the browser) the *save Zip* button saves a zip archive conttaining the generated source files, file format depends on the language field in the respective json entry of the prompt